clarkent86/dockerfiles/minecraft-server/README.md

 location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

-## Running a Server with a Feed-The-Beast (FTB) / CurseForge modpack
+## Running a Server with a Feed-The-Beast (FTB) modpack

-Enable this server mode by adding a `-e TYPE=FTB` or `-e TYPE=CURSEFORGE` to your command-line, but note the following additional steps needed...
+Enable this server mode by adding a `-e TYPE=FTB` to your command-line, but note the following additional steps needed...

-You need to specify a modpack to run, using the `FTB_SERVER_MOD` or `CF_SERVER_MOD` environment variable.
-An FTB/CurseForge server modpack is available together with its respective client modpack on https://www.feed-the-beast.com under "Additional Files."
-Similar you can locate the modpacks for CurseForge at https://minecraft.curseforge.com/modpacks .
+You need to specify a modpack to run, using the `FTB_SERVER_MOD` environment variable.
+An FTB server modpack is available together with its respective client modpack on https://www.feed-the-beast.com under "Additional Files."

-There are a couple of options for obtaining an FTB/CurseForge modpack.
-One options is that you can pre-download the **server** modpack and copy the modpack to the `/data` directory (see "Attaching data directory to host filesystem”).
+Because of the interactive delayed download mechanism on that web site, you must manually download the server modpack.
+Copy the modpack to the `/data` directory (see "Attaching data directory to host filesystem”).

 Now you can add a `-e FTB_SERVER_MOD=name_of_modpack.zip` to your command-line.

-    docker run -d -v /path/on/host:/data -e TYPE=FTB \
+    $ docker run -d -v /path/on/host:/data -e TYPE=FTB \
         -e FTB_SERVER_MOD=FTBPresentsSkyfactory3Server_3.0.6.zip \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-Instead of pre-downloading a modpack from the FTB/CurseForge site, you can you set `FTB_SERVER_MOD` (or `CF_SERVER_MOD`) to the **server** URL of a modpack, such as
+Instead of explicitly downloading a modpack from the Feed the Beast site, you can you set `FTB_SERVER_MOD` to the **server** URL of a modpack, such as

-    docker run ... \
+    $ docker run ... \
       -e TYPE=FTB \
       -e FTB_SERVER_MOD=https://www.feed-the-beast.com/projects/ftb-infinity-lite-1-10/files/2402889

-or for a CurseForce modpack:

-    docker run ... \
-      -e TYPE=CURSEFORGE \
-      -e CF_SERVER_MOD=https://minecraft.curseforge.com/projects/enigmatica2expert/files/2663153/download

 ### Using the /data volume